1j01/project-nexus/IDEAS.md

 	* **Except** when it already auto-reloads
 		* (such as project-nexus does with nw-dev)
-		* It *could* try to detect things like nw-dev, but this might need to be something you configure (per project)
+		* It *could* try to detect things like nw-dev, but that's not a good solution and this might need to be something you configure (per project)